 • False positives were not an issue for the products.

 Most of the products were perfectly good at correctly classifying legitimate applications and websites.
+But one product blocked one legitimate application and flagged another as suspicious.

 • Which products were the most effective?